ArhanChaudhary/qter/media/paper/paper.typ

 Let us prove that our presumption is true.

-+ Let $P$ and $S$ be defined as algorithms such that $P$ $S$ is an optimal solution to the Cycle Combination Solver.
++ Let $P$ and $S$ be defined as sequences such that $P$ $S$ is an optimal solution to the Cycle Combination Solver.

-+ We take the inverse of $P$ $S$ to get $S^(-1) P^(-1)$ of the same algorithm length, which is still an optimal solution to the Cycle Combination Solver.
++ We take the inverse of $P$ $S$ to get $S^(-1) P^(-1)$ of the same sequence length, which is still an optimal solution to the Cycle Combination Solver.
 Taking the inverse of the "add 1" operation (which is $P$ $S$) is the "sub 1" operation; changing your frame of reference to think of "sub 1" as "add 1" yields another way to construct the exact same register.

-+ We conjugate $S^(-1) P^(-1)$ with $S$ to get $S (S^(-1) P^(-1)) S^(-1) = P^(-1) S^(-1)$ of the same algorithm length.
++ We conjugate $S^(-1) P^(-1)$ with $S$ to get $S (S^(-1) P^(-1)) S^(-1) = P^(-1) S^(-1)$ of the same sequence length.
 It turns out that conjugate elements in a permutation group exhibit the same cycle structure, hence this is also an optimal solution to the Cycle Combination Solver.
 To understand why, we simplify the problem and examine the general case of two conjugate elements in a permutation group $A$ and $A B A^(-1)$.
 If permutation $B$ takes element $x$ to $y$, then $A B A^(-1)$ takes element $A(x)$ to $A(y)$.
 Indeed,

     $ (A B A^(-1))(A(x)) = A(B(A^(-1)(A(x)))) = A(B(x)) = A(y) $

-    So every cycle ($x_1, x_2, dots, x_n$) of $B$ is taken to the cycle $(A(x_1), A(x_2), dots, A(x_n))$ of $A B A^(-1)$.
+    So every cycle $(x_1, x_2, dots, x_n)$ of $B$ is taken to the cycle $(A(x_1), A(x_2), dots, A(x_n))$ of $A B A^(-1)$.
 Viewing permutations as bijective maps of its elements, conjugation only relabels the elements moved by $B$.
 It does not change the cycle lengths nor how many cycles there are.
 We apply this corollary with $A = S$ and $B = S^(-1)P^(-1)$.

-+ We have shown that if $P$ $S$ is an optimal solution to the Cycle Combination Solver then so is $P^(-1) S^(-1)$. $S$ and $S^(-1)$ are the same algorithm length; thus, the positions reached by any arbitrary $P$ and by $P^(-1)$ require the same number of moves to reach an optimal Cycle Combination Solver solution.
++ We have shown that if $P$ $S$ is an optimal solution to the Cycle Combination Solver then so is $P^(-1) S^(-1)$. $S$ and $S^(-1)$ are the same sequence length; thus, the positions reached by any arbitrary $P$ and by $P^(-1)$ starting from the solved state require the same number of moves to reach an optimal Cycle Combination Solver solution.
 This completes our proof.

 Symmetry and antisymmetry reduction comes with a cost.
 During IDA\* search, every position must be transformed to its "symmetry and antisymmetry" representative before using it to query the pruning table.
 To do so we conjugate the position by the $48$ symmetries and the inverse by the $48$ antisymmetries to explore all the possible representatives.
 To identify the representative position after each conjugation, we look at its raw binary state representation and choose the lexicographic minimum (i.e. the minimum comparing byte-by-byte).
-Multiple symmetries may produce the representative position, however that is okay because we never actually care about which symmetry conjugation did so.
-The result is still the same.
+Multiple symmetries may produce the representative position, however that is okay because at no point do we actually care about which symmetry conjugation did so; the result is still the same.

 The symmetry and antisymmetry reduction algorithm as described so far would be slow—we need to perform 96 symmetry conjugations, and each is about as expensive as two moves.
 We use the following trick described by Rokicki @twsearch-architecture: instead of computing the full conjugation for every symmetry conjugation, we compute the elements one-at-a-time.
 We take the least possible value for the first element of all the symmetry conjugations and filter for the ones that give us that value.
 Then, we compute all the second symmetry conjugation elements, find the least possible value for that, and so on.
 This optimization usually only ends up performing a single full symmetry conjugation.

 ==== Pruning table types

 The Cycle Combination Solver uses a separate pruning table per the puzzle orbits.
 For the Rubik's Cube, that means one pruning table for the corners and one for the edges.
-To get an admissible heuristic for an individual position, we query each pruning table based on the states of the position's corresponding orbits and take the maximum value as our query result.
+To get an admissible heuristic for an individual position, we query each pruning table based on the states of the position's corresponding orbits and take the maximum value.
 A brief example: if querying a Rubik's Cube state returns $3$ on the corners pruning table and $5$ on the edges pruning table, then its admissible heuristic is the maximum of the two, $5$.
 We established that larger heuristic values are better, and the optimality guarantee still stands because each individual pruning table is already admissible.

 Generating a pruning table involves searching the Rubik's Cube tree but from the Cycle Combination Solver solution states instead of from the solved state, and storing the amount of moves required to reach each state found.